 At a Glance

-03/26/2015: Dixie Campground is not officially closed for, however the entry to the campground is impassible due to snow and ice.
+05/11/2015: Dixie Campground reachable.
+Campground maintenance has not begun for the 2015 season.
 Dixie Campground can accommodate a 30' camp trailer including vehicle.

 All campgrounds on the Malheur National Forest are first come first serve.